-Church Home Rehabilitation and Healthcare is one of only two facilities in Fort Valley, Georgia.
-Sporting an overall grade of B, this facility is a quality option.
-Based on our ratings, this facility has quite a bit going for it.
-The best part of this nursing home's strong profile was its inspection reports.
-Inspection reports are discussed in the next paragraph
+Church Home Rehabilitation and Healthcare is a small non-profit facility located in Fort Valley, Georgia.
+With an overall grade of B, this facility is a very good choice.
+Based on our analysis, this nursing home ought to meet the needs of most people.
+The best part of this nursing home's strong report card is its inspection rating.
+We discuss inspections in the next section

 Church Home Rehabilitation and Healthcare